 The Build Dakota scholarship will be available to in-state and out-of-state students.
 Those who are awarded with the scholarship will commit to stay in South Dakota to work in their field of study for three years.

-Applications for the Build Dakota Scholarship are no longer being accepted for 2017.
+Applications for the Build Dakota Scholarship will be accepted starting January 1, 2018.

 Q: Why is Build Dakota supporting full scholarships?

 A: Several workforce categories have been identified as high need in South Dakota, which means there is a shortage of skilled workers.
 The Build Dakota Scholarship was created to be a catalyst to solve this problem.
 By providing full scholarships and creating industry partnerships, Build Dakota can get more skilled scholars into the state’s workforce.
 Build Dakota Scholars receive a free education, businesses gain employees, and South Dakota grows.
 We all win!